 Dawn: Yes, so first of all, there's a three-tiered approach to stress management that I take with my clients and this is described in my book as well.
-There something you can do to build stress resilience to make the body better able to recover from stress and these are, think of these like your everyday practices whether you’re meditating, whether you're moving regularly, physically moving your body, the kinds of foods that you are eating as long as you’re eating foods that are nourishing to your body.
+They're something you can do to build stress resilience to make the body better able to recover from stress and these are, think of these as your everyday practices whether you’re meditating, whether you're moving regularly, physically moving your body, the kinds of foods that you are eating as long as you’re eating foods that are nourishing to your body.
 This will help you build stress resilience.
-And then, once you're in a stress situation, it’s an awareness, so it's slowing down enough to be aware of your emotional state.
-When you notice yourself moving into some form of anxiety or sadness or depression whenever it is, it’s asking yourself, it’s doing an exploration, doing some inquiry and asking yourself, “What was I thinking that triggered that emotion?” because our thoughts are what trigger our feelings.
-So for example in relationships, you may come home and your spouse, your partner has their, I don’t know, not done something that she would normally do or he would normally do.
+And then, once you're in a stressful situation, it’s an awareness, so it's slowing down enough to be aware of your emotional state.
+When you notice yourself moving into some form of anxiety or sadness or depression whenever it is, it’s asking yourself, it’s doing an exploration, doing some inquiry, and asking yourself, “What was I thinking that triggered that emotion?” because our thoughts are what trigger our feelings.
+So for example in relationships, you may come home and your spouse, your partner has there, I don’t know, not doing something that she would normally do or he would normally do.
 Whether it's cook dinner, clean up the house, pick up the kids, take the dog for a walk, you know, these things.
 And you come home and you're like, “Oh, now I have to do it” right?
 She should have done that.

 Dawn: Right?
 So these are the kind of thoughts that might go through your head.
 Well, what you're doing is you’re creating thoughts in your head by saying something like “She should have” or “He should have”.
 Whenever we use the word “should”, that’s a good indicator you're basically trying to argue against reality.

 Dawn: So you’re creating a distance in your brain that says the reality is that this didn't happen.
-I wanted to have happen, but it didn't.
+I wanted it to have happened, but it didn't.
 So you’re creating this distance to your brain, this thought that it should’ve happened but it did and that's what triggered your stress.
 And so if you look at that and you can kind of say, “Well, it would've been nice if it happened but it didn't happen and you know what I can be okay with that for now”.
-Now I can understand that, for whatever reason, you know, in this particular day if you believe that life is working for you and that your life is guided by a higher power or God, universe, whatever, that for some reason this is what was supposed to happen today because what happened is exactly what’s supposed to happen.
-And therefore by arguing against that, you’re creating that distance and that stress and it’s just kind of like saying, “Well, you know it didn’t happen and that’s okay” and letting it go.
+Now I can understand that, for whatever reason, you know, in this particular day if you believe that life is working for you and that your life is guided by a higher power or God, the universe, whatever, that for some reason this is what was supposed to happen today because what happened is exactly what’s supposed to happen.
+And therefore by arguing against that, you’re creating that distance and that stress and it’s just kind of like saying, “Well, you know it didn’t happen and that’s okay” and let it go.

 Host: So changing the thought.